 I added earwires to these, but still need to add dangles to finish them.

-Sometime in the future, I'll cover the ins and outs of using flat stones like the moonstone in the center or using multiple stones like the stacks of rondelles.
+Here's a new post on the ins and outs of adding a herringbone wrap border to flat stones like the moonstone in the center or using multiple stones like the stacks of rondelles

 And to all you mom's out there - Happy Mother's Day!